LukoJy3D/perfect100/guides/Cyberpunk_2077/Cyberpunk_2077.md

 Owned by **29.5%** of players

-_Kill or incapacitate 2 enemies with the same sniper rifle shot._
+Objective: _Kill or incapacitate 2 enemies with the same sniper rifle shot._

 ---